Caring for the Community Since 1980

 Medical Director

 Dr. Rebecca Burke is a part-time Associate Medical Director for Hospice of the Piedmont.
-She is a graduate of the University of Virginia School of Medicine and completed her Internal Medicine residency training at Duke University.
+She is board certified in hospice and palliative medicine, as well as internal medicine.
+She graduated from the University of Virginia School of Medicine and completed her Internal Medicine residency training at Duke University.
 After working as a hospitalist for four years, she completed a fellowship in Hospice and Palliative Medicine at the University of Pennsylvania.
 Following this, she worked as an Assistant Professor of Internal Medicine at Rutgers University and provided palliative care services at the Cancer Institute of New Jersey.

 Michael Dobson